chaduhduh/programe-api/README.md

 To see how the game is played view the live demo here: http://programe.chaddmyers.com/

 ## Game Scoring:
-1. Each new game a player creates keeps its own running score.
+1. Each new game a player creates keeps its own running score. <br />
-2. Points are achieved by correctly solving each puzzle.
+2. Points are achieved by correctly solving each puzzle.<br />
+3. puzzles are decoded from top to bottom left to right.
+For example, the solution for the puzzle in the image above would be start,print,game,end.
+The front end client will determine how that information is obtained from their puzzle board<br />
-3. the level solved determines the number of points a player receives.
+4. the level solved determines the number of points a player receives.<br />
-4. the total score when the player reaches the last level will be the final score.
+5. the total score when the player reaches the last level will be the final score.<br />
-5. Users are ranked by the highest score with the lowest number of attempts.
+6. Users are ranked by the highest score with the lowest number of attempts.
 If two users have the same score on a game the attempts used will determine the leader.
 Rank will show the users best game, wins will show best of all games.